-For the 2016/17 academic year, we achieved the School Sports Mark Silver Award.
+For the 2017/18 academic year, we achieved the GOLD School Sports Mark Award.

 Our vision is to raise the aspirations of all pupils so that they can develop skills to perform a variety of physical activities which will lead them to live an active and healthy lifestyle.
 High quality PE and School Sport is an entitlement of all pupils regardless of physical and mental abilities or disabilities, or athletic talent.

 We aim to ensure that the provision will inspire our children to become fully engaged and raise their aspiration's.
 The provision will be appropriate and fully inclusive to meet the needs of all our children, whilst providing sufficient challenge.
 The children will be provided with the skills, confidence and relevant experiences to succeed at their chosen levels.
 They will develop an understanding of the need for discipline and rise to the challenge of competition and participate competitively.

 Use of Sport Funding For 2018/19:

 Our PE Funding for this year is £16000.
 For details of how we propose to spend this against 5 key indicators CLICK HERE

 Our PE Funding of £16,000.00 for the financial year of 2017/18 has been used to:

 Employ coaches from Derby County Community Trust to provide PE/game sessions (£900)